 When?
 2 months before water temps drop to 50ºF (10°c).

 Contrary to common belief, fish are at a far higher risk of parasitical and bacterial infections during winter.
 During hibernation/torpor where koi lower their digestive system, they also have a greatly reduced and more vulnerable immune system.
 If koi have an infection going into winter where their immune system starts to shut down, you will end up with a very sick fish!
 Due to this, it is best to threat any possible signs of parasites or infection before the water temperature can drop too low.
-We recommenced treating your fish 2 months before they begin hibernating so they have time to fight any current bacteria or parasites before winter.
+We recommenced treating your fish 2 months before they begin torpor so they have time to fight any current bacteria or parasites before winter.
 Doing this will also provide longer immunity over winter, as treatments usually have an extended period of immunity afterwards.

 Koi “flukes” are a very common parasite which infest the fishes gills, with symptoms being rapid swimming and rubbing against rocks and pond liner.
 Flukes are microscopic, so you can’t see them physically with the naked eye.
 During winter their eggs can lay dormant for months and cause major issues in spring, so it’s very important to threat koi for flukes in both fall and spring for maximum immunity.
 We recommend Aqua Meds Prazi Fluke treatment for koi ponds.

 Bacterial infections can be treated with APIs MELAFIX for ponds, and we recommend running this alongside fluke treatment.
 This treatment covers a range of bacterial infections and also promotes healing with natural active ingredients.